MIPI Alliance: Developing the world’s most comprehensive set of interface specifications for mobile and mobile-influenced products.

 By 2013, its tenth anniversary, MIPI Alliance had over 260 members and the board of directors had expanded to include a new member: Toshiba.
 By now the portfolio of specifications offered by MIPI Alliance covered the full range of interface applications needed in a device, including interfaces for the modem, application processor, camera, display, audio, storage, antennas, tuners, power amplifiers, filters, switches, batteries and others.

 Today, the impact of MIPI Alliance on the smartphone industry is well established: All major chip vendors use MIPI Alliance specifications and all smartphone use at least one MIPI Alliance specification.
 MIPI Alliance specifications are in hundreds of millions of smartphones.
-The organization now numbers over 280 members.
+The organization now numbers more than 300 members.
 See a sample of currently used specifications.

 The ability of MIPI Alliance to introduce so many specifications in little more than decade underscores its importance and effectiveness and the commitment of its members, who have a history of anticipating trends, cultivating relationships and collaborating to deliver interfaces that are needed in the marketplace.